OpenEIT/OpenEIT/README.md

 ## License

 The Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License seems to fit best with this project.
-Basically your'e liable to keep it open, and if you want to do a private fork for a commercial application please contact us and pay a small fee(which goes towards the open source project next revision) either in cash or equity in your company.
+Basically your'e liable to keep any derivative works open, and if you want to do a private fork for a commercial application please contact us and pay a small fee(which goes towards the open source project next revision) either in cash or equity in your company.
 Check out the human readable summary here:

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-sa/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.